 15. Think about lighting options

 As with all types of photography, light plays an essential role in how your photos will look.
-If you’re regularly finding that your macro photographs lack pop, then the lack of light might be why.
-There are a variety of ways you can direct more light to your subjects, either using a simple reflector, or even a piece of A4 paper, to bounce light onto your subject.
+If you find that your macro photographs regularly lack pop, then the lack could be of light.
+There are a variety of ways to direct more light to your subjects, either using a simple reflector, or even a piece of A4 paper, to bounce it onto the subject.
 But if you want to add additional light, then have a look at the Adaptalux Studio Macro LED lighting kit.